A7ocin/FaceAnimator/README.md

 Right click on Source Files --> Add --> Existing Item and add C:\dlib-19.4\dlib\all\source.cpp

+Achtung!
+If after building the solution you get an error from the IZoneIdentifier class, remove source.cpp from the sources

 Build the solution by right clicking on the solution in the solution explorer (on the right of the VS window) and click “Build Solution”

-If no errors are displayed, open the 3D model “Face.mb” under the “Models” folder in the FaceAnimator folder.
-Then, in Maya, open the script editor (bottom-right button) and load the “FaceAnimatorSimple3.mel” script and run it
+If no errors are displayed, open Maya 2018 (as administrator, if possible), open the script editor (bottom-right button) and load the “FAConnector.mel” script and run it

 Finally, run FaceAnimator by hitting F5 in Visual Studio or by executing the .exe file under “/x64/Release/” folder.

+If any opencv .dll is missing during the execution, add it to the FaceAnimator Release folder.

 ## Contributing